-Let’s say a trust contains property that is worth $1 million, with the person selling property in an irrevocable trust to himself as an individual for $200,000.
+Let’s say a trust contains a property that is worth $1 million, with the trustee selling property in an irrevocable trust to himself as an individual for $200,000.
 This gives him the opportunity to “flip” the house on the market and walk away with $800,000 or live in a $1 million house having only paid $200,000.
 Even if the trustee is one of the beneficiaries, he is responsible to manage the trust for everyone’s benefit, not just his own.

 The trust belongs to all the beneficiaries.
 If the person selling property in an irrevocable trust uses the trust’s money for his own needs in any way or transfers trust money to himself, he is considered by the law to be taking everyone’s money, not just his own.
 As an example, if he takes four thousand dollars, he is not taking four thousand dollars of his own money.
 He is stealing a thousand dollars from each of his siblings.
 If he takes a penny, most of that penny belongs to the other beneficiaries.